jskov/openapi-jaxrs-client/README.md

 	UPCASE: Converts the input to upper case.
 	DOWNCASE: Converts the input to lower case.
+	LITERAL/value/: Returns the provided value.
 	TYPENAME: Converts the input to a valid java identifier (first letter upper case)
+      PARAMETERNAME: Converts the input to a valid java identifier (first letter lower case)
+	PROPERTYNAME: (alias for PARAMETERNAME)
-	PROPERTYNAME: Converts the input to a valid java identifier (first letter lower case) REGEXP/pattern/replacement/: Will match input against pattern and substitute all matches with replacement.
+	REGEXP/pattern/replacement/: Will match input against pattern and substitute all matches with replacement.

 You can specify a number of operators, separated by ';'.
 They will be applied left-to-right.